Estimate Time5 min

 Key takeaways

-• Those investments may become less attractive when rates move lower.
+• Those investments may become less attractive when interest rates and yields move lower.

-• Bonds with longer maturities may offer higher returns and less reinvestment risk than short-term investments when rates fall.
+• Bonds with longer maturities may offer higher returns than short-term investments when rates fall.

 Fidelity Viewpoints